 Papua United Football Club

-Reaching children and coaches in Papua, Indonesia through soccer and HIV/AIDS awareness programs
+Discipling children and coaches in Papua, Indonesia through soccer

 “Papua United is about way more than a soccer game.
 It’s about kids coming together—kids coming to be loved, encouraged, and accepted.” – Buzz Maxey, CAMA Staff